goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 **Delivering results** - Give examples of projects where you were the end-to-end owner.
 How do you evaluate the success or failure of a project?
 What are some strategies for handling competing visions on how to execute a project?
 Be prepared to discuss how to use data effectively to move critical decisions forward and how to measure impact.

+## STAR Method

+The STAR method is a structured manner of responding to a behavioral-based interview question by discussing the specific situation, task, action, and result of the situation you are describing.

+**Situation:** Describe the situation that you were in or the task that you needed to accomplish.
+You must describe a specific event or situation, not a generalized description  of what you have done in the past.
+Be sure to give enough detail for the interviewer to understand.
+This situation can be from a previous job, from a volunteer experience, or any relevant event.

+**Task:** What goal were you working toward?

+**Action:** Describe the actions you took to address the situation with an appropriate amount of detail and keep the focus on YOU.
+What specific steps did you take and what was your particular contribution?
+Be careful that you don’t describe what the team or group did when talking about a project, but what you actually did.
+Use the word “I,” not “we” when describing actions.

+**Result:** Describe the outcome of your actions and don’t be shy about taking credit for your behavior.
+What happened?
+How did the event end?
+What did you accomplish?
+What did you learn?
+Make sure your answer contains multiple positive results.

+Make sure that you follow all parts of the STAR method.
+Be as specific as possible at all times, without rambling or including too much information.
+Oftentimes students have to be prompted to include their results, so try to include that without being asked.
+Also, eliminate any examples that do not paint you in a positive light.
+However, keep in mind that some examples that have a negative result (such as "lost the game") can highlight your strengths in the face of adversity.

+### Sample STAR Response:

+**Situation (S):** Advertising revenue was falling off for my college newspaper, The Review, and large numbers of long-term advertisers were not renewing contracts.

+**Task (T):** My goal was to generate new ideas, materials and incentives that would result in at least a 15% increase in advertisers from the year before.

+**Action (A):** I designed a new promotional packet to go with the rate sheet and compared the benefits of The Review circulation with other ad media in the area.
+I also set-up a special training session for the account executives with a School of Business Administration professor who discussed competitive selling strategies.

+**Result (R):** We signed contracts with 15 former advertisers for daily ads and five for special supplements.
+We increased our new advertisers by 20 percent over the same period last year.

+## How to prepare for a behavioral interview

+*   Recall recent situations that show favorable behaviors or actions, especially involving course work, work experience, leadership, teamwork, initiative, planning, and customer service.
+*   Prepare short descriptions of each situation; be ready to give details if asked.
+*   Be sure each story has a beginning, middle, and an end, i.e., be ready to describe the situation, including the task at hand, your action, and the outcome or result.
+*   Be sure the outcome or result reflects positively on you (even if the result itself was not favorable).
+*   Be honest.
+Don't embellish or omit any part of the story.
+The interviewer will find out if your story is built on a weak foundation.
+*   Be specific.
+Don't generalize about several events; give a detailed accounting of one event.
+*   Vary your examples; don't take them all from just one area of your life.

+## Resources

 * [Prepare for your Google Interview: Leadership](https://youtu.be/2Cr3-et4xkI){:target="_blank"}

+## Sample behavioral interview questions

+Practice using the STAR Method on these common behavioral interviewing questions:

+* Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way.
+* Describe a time when you were faced with a stressful situation that demonstrated your coping skills.
+* Give me a specific example of a time when you used good judgment and logic in solving a problem.
+* Give me an example of a time when you set a goal and were able to meet or achieve it.
+* Tell me about a time when you had to use your presentation skills to influence someone's opinion.
+* Give me a specific example of a time when you had to conform to a policy with which you did not agree.
+* Please discuss an important written document you were required to complete.
+* Tell me about a time when you had to go above and beyond the call of duty in order to get a job done.
+* Tell me about a time when you had too many things to do and you were required to prioritize your tasks.
+* Give me an example of a time when you had to make a split second decision.
+* What is your typical way of dealing with conflict?
+Give me an example.
+* Tell me about a time you were able to successfully deal with another person even when that individual may not have personally liked you (or vice versa).
+* Tell me about a difficult decision you've made in the last year.
+* Give me an example of a time when something you tried to accomplish and failed.
+* Give me an example of when you showed initiative and took the lead.
+* Tell me about a recent situation in which you had to deal with a very upset customer or co-worker.
+* Give me an example of a time when you motivated others.
+* Tell me about a time when you delegated a project effectively.
+* Give me an example of a time when you used your fact-finding skills to solve a problem.
+* Tell me about a time when you missed an obvious solution to a problem.
+* Describe a time when you anticipated potential problems and developed preventive measures.
+* Tell me about a time when you were forced to make an unpopular decision.
+* Please tell me about a time you had to fire a friend.
+* Describe a time when you set your sights too high (or too low).

 # Coding & Algorithm Interviews